 This leaflet provides further information on dabigatran, which you have been prescribed.
 If you have any queries or concerns, please speak to your doctor, nurse or pharmacist.

-What is dabigatran?
+What is dabigatran and what is it used for?

-- Dabigatran is an anticoagulant medicine - Anticoagulants reduce the risk of blood clots developing
+- Dabigatran is an anticoagulant medicine - Anticoagulants reduce the risk of blood clots developing and prevent extension of an existing blood clot.

 Why have I been prescribed dabigatran?